elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 ### Configuring SAML 2.0 SP Remote Metadata

-Now let&#8217;s configure the SP (Service Provider) that we are going trust and authenticate for in our setup ( in our case it&#8217;s Google Apps).
+Now let's configure the SP (Service Provider) that we are going trust and authenticate for in our setup ( in our case it's Google Apps).
 Edit the /**etc/simplesamlphp/metadata/saml20-sp-remote.php** file and add the following to it:

     elatov@awsub:~$ cat /etc/simplesamlphp/metadata/saml20-sp-remote.php
     < ?php